anirudhashastri/BlindSight/README.md

 These are the list of tasks that are currently in work and we will have ready for our final submission of he project
 1) expand command line features.
 2) Refine and add more document editing features.
-3) We will try to have a better Text to speach model with response speed control.
+3) We will try to have a better Text to speach model with response speed control.✅
 4) Reduce LLM dependence and add further verfication statergies.
-5) Multi Threading for the CLI command and Text to speach (this has allread been done for the dociment reader).
+5) Multi Threading for the CLI command and Text to speach (this has allread been done for the dociment reader).✅
-6) We will add log files to evaluate the accuracy of the speach to text , text to speach and the LLM response for CLI tasks and document editing.
+6) We will add log files to evaluate the accuracy of the speach to text , text to speach and the LLM response for CLI tasks and document editing.✅
 ---

 ## Set up instructions